anveetpal01/myProjects/xgboost_treat_api/README.md

 The model was trained on a limited dataset, so it provides treatment recommendations for only four diseases.
 The input text must be formatted correctly to generate a valid output.
 (Refer to encoders.py for details.)
 Future Improvements: The model can be trained on a larger dataset to improve predictions and support more diseases and symptoms.
+Note - Read temp file for more detail in each folder.